katmore/webhook/docs/phpdoc.md

 ## Summary

-Methods Properties Constants populateFromObject()
+Methods Properties Constants _No public methods found_ $name
-$name
 $email
 _No constants found_ _No protected methods found_ _No protected properties
 found_ _N/A_ _No private methods found_ _No private properties found_ _N/A_